Close

 Teaching

-PhD supervision: I am lead supervisor of a Bloomsbury-funded PhD student (Omran Musa) and co-supervise a DrPH student (Seungman Cha).
+PhD supervision: I am lead supervisor of a Bloomsbury-funded PhD student (Omran Musa) and co-supervised a recently-completed DrPH student (Seungman Cha).
 I am at capacity so cannot take on more PhD students at present.

 MSc teaching: I am one of the module organisers for LSHTM's distance learning module on WASH.
 I also teach elements of in-person modules including Economic Analysis for Health PolicyEthics, Public Health & Human Rights and Water, Sanitation and Hygiene.